-Keep out of the sight and reach of children.
+Keep this medicine out of the sight and reach of children.

-Do not store above 25° C.

-Store in the original package in order to protect from moisture.
+Do not store above 25°C. Store in the original package.

-Do not use Fluoxetine capsules after the expiry date which is stated on the carton.
-The expiry date refers to the last day of that month.
+Do not use the capsules after the expiry date which is stated on the carton.
+The expiry date refers to the last day of the month.